Build cloud-native apps using IBM Cloud Object Storage

 IBM Cloud Object Storage is ideal for storing large amounts of unstructured data because its simple, “flat” structure can scale elastically.
 It offers distributed, API-accessible storage that can be integrated directly into applications.
 Simple integration with runtimes, containers and microservices in the IBM Cloud make it make it easy for developers to quickly integrate IBM Cloud Object Storage as a persistent data store for cloud-native application flows and to easily and efficiently update application components.

 Common use cases

 Build next-generation cloud applications

-Build integrated applications using compute runtimes (e.g., containers, virtual machines and bare metal) and microservices (e.g., SQL Query, Watson AI and Analytics), and use IBM Cloud Object Storage services for data storage.
+Build integrated applications using compute runtimes (for example containers, virtual machines and bare metal) and microservices (such as SQL Query, IBM Watson® AI and Analytics), and use IBM Cloud Object Storage services for data storage.